Bright blueberry buttercream frosting is both colorful and flavorful. It is perfect for topping cakes, cupcakes, cookies and more!

 If you are having trouble getting the chunks out, feel free to add the lemon juice to help the blender make a paste then add that.

-Use the paddle rather than the balloon whisk on your mixer.
+Use the paddle attachment rather than the balloon whisk on your mixer.
 That will allow you to still get fluffy frosting without having huge air bubbles.

 This frosting can be stored at room temperature for several hours before you use it.
 It can be refrigerated for a week or two, just bring it to room temperature before you try to use it.

-Buttercream also freezes well.
+Homemade blueberry buttercream also freezes well.
 Just put it in an airtight container and freeze it for up to 3 or 4 months.

 More great frosting recipes to try